-FDA warning: Medtronic MiniMe insulin pumps could be hijacked by hackers
+FDA warning: Medtronic MiniMed insulin pumps could be hijacked by hackers

-The Food and Drug Administration has issued an urgent warning to users of certain Medtronic MiniMed insulin pumps to cease using them immediately due to fears they are vulnerable to cyber attacks.
+The Food and Drug Administration has issued an urgent warning to users of certain Medtronic MiniMed insulin pumps to cease using them immediately due to fears they are vulnerable to cyberattacks.
 The FDA fears that a hacker could wirelessly connect to the devices and alter the dose of insulin given to users—a potentially fatal attack.

 The risk comes from a vulnerability in the wireless connection between select Medtronic devices and the remote controller and CareLink USB device that allows users to interact with the Medtronic pumps.
 As the FDA explains: